Jan Jesenius: Political career

 Jesenius was also a diplomat and orator, and after the dethroning of Habsburgs in the Crown of Bohemia, he took several diplomatic missions for Bohemian estates and for the newly elected king Frederick of the Palatinate.
-After three years much of which was associated with religious conflict between the Catholics and Protestants (Bohemian Revolt) he returned in 1612 to Prague and became rector at the University.
-Jesenius was mostly on the Czech protestant side and was involved with the rebels to prevent Ferdinand II from becoming king of Hungary.
+After three years much of which was associated with religious conflict between the Catholics and Protestants (Bohemian Revolt) he returned in 1612 to Prague and became rector at the university.
+Jesenius was mostly on the Czech protestant side and allied with the rebels to prevent Ferdinand II from becoming king of Hungary.